10 Effective and Easy Ways to Speed up a WordPress Site

-The WordPress Revisions System is programmed to store a record of each saved draft or published updates.
-It enables you to browse previous versions of your articles and restore them, but it can greatly increase the size of WordPress database.
+The WordPress Revisions System is architected to retain a record of each saved draft or published update.
+While quite useful (it enables you to browse previous versions of your articles and restore them if necessary, after all), it can tremendously increase the size and volume of any WordPress database.

-For instance, if your article has 10 revisions, then WordPress Revision System will store each of these revisions in database which will take 10 times more space on database.
+For instance, say your article has passed through 10 revisions, then the WordPress Revision System will store each and every one of these revisions in its database which will balloon its data footprint by an astounding 10 times.

-By default, WordPress saves an unlimited number of revisions, but you can limit it to more practical value (say 4 to 5).
-This can be achieved by adding the following code to wp-config.php file.
+By default, WordPress will continue to save an unlimited and unrestricted number of revisions, but you should and indeed can limit it to drastically more practical value (say 4 to 5).
+To achieve this, simply add the following code to your wp-config.php file.

 define( 'WP_POST_REVISIONS', 5 );

 Should you desire to completely disable the WordPress post revision system, then simply proceed to add the following one line code in wp-config.php file.